 Health is an important issue in the community and NSW Health is committed to ensuring that it provides the best care possible to patients.

 Pay a compliment

 Many patients are very satisfied with their health care and we receive compliments for the services we provide.
 Compliments provide a very clear indication of what consumers value about NSW Health and the work we do.

 Health service staff would like to know when you have been impressed or pleased with the service you have received.
 Health services can use these examples to share good practice among their staff.
 Also, compliments can help boost morale and can encourage staff to provide excellent service again.

 If you have experienced excellent service from one of our health care teams or from an individual staff member, please let that health service know.
+Find a public hospital for contact details.
 The service will make sure that your compliment is passed on.
 If you would like to pass on your compliment via email, please visit our feedback page.

 Make a complaint